-- Lack of court capacity.
-The court system is still relatively new and is significantly deficient in infrastructure and personnel.
-Judges are few in number and their training lags behind the rapid development of laws and regulations over the past twenty-five years. - Cultural reasons.
-Generally people prefer to negotiate a solution through compromise and consensus, rather than through the adversarial litigation process. - · Legal remedy.
+- regulations over the past twenty-five years. - Cultural reasons.
+Generally people prefer to negotiate a solution through compromise and consensus, rather than through the adversarial litigation process. - Legal remedy.
 Yunnan Superior People's Court defined the plaintiff in Public Environmental Interest Litigation in an announcement on 13 May 2009.
-Only The Peoples' Prosecutorial Office and qualified environmental organisations (such as the Environmental Protection Bureau) on the list.
-15 Individual citizens still have no hope to receive the rights of litigation. - Costs.
+Only The Peoples' Prosecutorial Office and qualified environmental organisations (such as the Environmental Protection Bureau) on the list 16.
+Individual citizens still have no hope to receive the rights of litigation. - Costs.
 The high cost of gathering evidence, together with a lack of legal expertise, often deters environmental actors from utilising the courts.
 Moreover, the vagueness of many Chinese laws and regulations makes it difficult for claimants to construct a compelling case, and also makes it difficult for the courts to assign liabilities.
 Many potential claimants also believe that a negotiated solution would better promote environmental compliance by preserving relationships (guanxi) for future cooperation.